Benoît Badiashile: Chelsea

+Loan to Napoli

+On 22 August 2026, Badiashile joined Serie A club Napoli on a season-long loan, with an option to make the move permanent.

 International career

 Badiashile is a senior international for France, having been a part various under-16 to under-21 teams since 2016.

 Badiashile received his first call-up to the France national team for two UEFA Nations League matches against Austria and Denmark in September 2022.

 Personal life

 Badiashile is the younger brother of Loïc Badiashile, who is also a professional footballer.